MechanisM/bower-django/README.rst

 Installation
 ~~~~~~~~~~~~

-Install it with ``bower install django --save`` and the use Grunt to copy admin and gis into assets root
+Install it with ``bower install django --save`` and then use Grunt to copy admin and gis into assets root